moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/create_lens_folder/dos_and_donts_of_modelling.md

 To reference a dimension from one table while creating a measure in another, enclose the dimension name in curly braces {}.
 If the dimension is from a different table, use the format {table_name.column_name}.
 If it is from the same table, simply use {column_name}.

-**Example:** In the example, {ext_net} is referenced directly since it exists within the same table, while {sales.ref_dimension} includes the table name (sales) because the dimension is from another table.
+**Example:** In the example, `ext_net` is referenced directly since it exists within the same table, while `ref_dimension` includes the table name (sales) because the dimension is from another table.
 This allows you to reference columns from different tables in a single measure.

 ```yaml
 - name: ref_dimension_cust